Influence of floods and droughts on particulate organic matter quality in a subtropical estuary, Texas

 Photo credit: Sarah Douglas

 Coastal systems along the TX Gulf Coast contribute enormously to the state’s economy, from activities such as travel and tourism and sustained commercial and recreational fisheries.
 These ecosystems are subject to extreme temporal and spatial variability in freshwater inflow conditions.
 The health and functioning of these systems depend on freshwater inflow to deliver materials necessary to support diverse estuarine life, not only fresh water but also nutrients, organic matter, and sediments.
 In south TX, higher temperatures and drier conditions lead to very low base freshwater inflow to estuaries for much of the year, often multiple years,

 interspersed with sporadic pulses of precipitation and resulting high freshwater inflow events.
-This proposed work aims to gain a quantitative understanding of how changes in freshwater inflow influence the quality of estuarine POM.
+This work aims to gain a quantitative understanding of how changes in freshwater inflow influence the quality of estuarine POM.
 In estuaries, POM is the base of the food web, so understanding how floods and droughts influence POM quality ultimately informs our knowledge of the POM that is assimilated and incorporated into pelagic and benthic food webs.